Your go-to peer support group for improving your overall wellbeing and mental health.

 With growing acceptance and recognition in society, most LGBTIQ+ people have good mental health.
 However, many others experience discrimination that can have a big impact on their health and wellbeing.

 Hetero-cisnormativity and Hetero-cissexism

-Why do the LGBTIQA+ community experience discrimination?
+Why do LGBTIQ+ communities experience discrimination?

 Cisnormativity is the expectation that sex assigned at birth matches gender where the only two options are male or female.

 People with these attitudes and beliefs see the LGBTIQA+ community as less important, which can lead to discrimination of their rights and the opportunities they can have.

 Heteronormativity is the expectation that being straight is “normal”.
 Heteronormative attitudes and beliefs include believing that people should always be straight and have opposite sex relationships.

 Heterosexism is a type of discrimination that sees being straight as normal and superior to not being straight.
 Cissexism is a type of discrimination that sees having a male or female gender identity as normal and superior to any other gender identity.

 Because of the pressure that hetero- and cisnormativity places on people to think that being straight or male or female is the only “normal” way to be, they are thought to lead to discrimination like heterosexism, cissexism, homophobia, biphobia and transphobia.